dylanleclair/word-games/README.md

 ### 3. What refactoring was applied?
 What steps did you follow?
 Use the terminology and mechanics outlined in the Fowler text.

-Along with the **move method** in other refactorings, I eliminated these problems with inline class.
+Along with the **move method** in other refactorings, I eliminated these problems by **moving the node classes inline with the tree classes**.

 I brought Node inline with WordTree (SHA: e95a49e).